 Intent and Purpose

 This administrative SOP provides guidance and specific instructions concerning the organization and regulatory use of the various components of the collection of DEP SOPs found in DEP-SOP-001/01 (Field Procedures), DEP-SOP-002/01 (Laboratory Procedures) and DEP-SOP-003/11 (Selected Bioassessment Procedures).
-For those situations where procedures alternative to the DEP SOPs are proposed, see FA 2100, Application to Use Alternative Procedures.
+For those situations where procedures alternative to the DEP SOPs are proposed, see FA 2100, Application to Use Alternative or Modified Procedures.
 In addition, quality assurance management recommendations and requirements for implementation of the DEP SOPs are discussed in FA 3000, Quality Systems.
 Auditing protocols used by DEP to evaluate individuals and organizations for compliance with the DEP SOPs are described in FA 4000.
 Minimum personnel qualifications required for certain DEP SOP activities are listed in FA 5000.
-Definitions and terms used throughout the DEP SOPs are found in the Tables and Glossary included in the Appendix to FA 1000.
+Appendix FA 1000 includes definitions and terms used throughout the DEP SOPs and example audit checklists applicable to the DEP SOPs.

 Terms Specific to Recommended and Required Procedures

-Although the entire collection of DEP SOPs comprises minimum requirements under the DEP Quality Assurance Rule, 62-160, F.A.C., certain provisions in the DEP SOPs specifically describe recommendations that are suggested and not mandatory.
+Although the entire collection of DEP SOPs comprises minimum requirements under the DEP Quality Assurance Rule, 62-160, Florida Administrative Code (F.A.C.), certain provisions in the DEP SOPs specifically describe recommendations that are suggested and not mandatory.
 In addition, certain requirements and recommendations are emphasized in the text of DEP SOPs according to the terms defined below.

 When the words “shall” or “must” are associated with a procedure or other item, the item is mandatory and required in all cases.